semantifyit/schema-org-adapter/docu/docuReadme.md

  */
 ```

-There is many more methods, options and functionalities to use!
+There are many more methods, options and functionalities to use!
 Explore them in the <a href="./modules.html">index page</a>.

 ## Additional Documentation